 Vermont Nanny Tax Guide

-Vermont has a progressive income tax and is implementing a Paid Family and Medical Leave program.
+Vermont has a progressive income tax and an active Paid Family and Medical Leave program.
 The state's income tax rates reach up to 8.75%.

 Minimum Wage